-After your scaling and root planing procedure, it is important to follow these care instructions to ensure proper healing of your teeth and gums.
+After your scaling and root planing procedure, it is essential to follow these care instructions provided by the team at Lepore Comprehensive Dentistry in Dunedin, Florida, to ensure proper healing of your teeth and gums.

 Immediately after your procedure, it’s important to listen and adhere to your doctor’s recovery instructions for the type of anesthetic used.
 Also, it’s best to limit your physical activity for the first 24 hours.